uvanp-08/Stopwatch-web-app/README.md

 # Stopwatch Web Application

 This is a simple stopwatch web application built using HTML, CSS, and JavaScript.
-It allows users to start, stop, reset the stopwatch, and record lap times.
+It allows users to start, stop, reset the stopwatch, and record lap times.Done as part of web development internship at Prodigy Infotech.

 ## Features